Key Information

 Are you interested in adding laparoscopy to the services you can offer your patients?

-To achieve laparoscopic competency, the surgeon ideally needs to practise psychomotor skills in a controlled environment, outside the operating room.
+Laparoscopy requires a unique psychomotor skill set including: video eye-hand coordination, instrument manipulation and adaptation to a 2-D monitor display.
+A great way to achieve laparoscopic competency is to practice in a controlled environment, outside the operating room, using computer simulators.
 This affords the opportunity for rapid and sustained skill acquisition in a safe, ethical and friendly environment.
-Such training will maximise your chances of success and reduce risk to your patients as you start out on your laparoscopic journey.
+Such training will maximise your chances of success and reduce risk to your patients.

-This is a 3-stage course.
+This is a 3-stage course

-The third stage includes a one-day online lecture series in small animal laparoscopic surgery, complemented by one-day of on-site cadaver practicals at the RVC.
+The third stage includes a one-day lecture series in small animal laparoscopic surgery, complemented by one-day of on-site cadaver practicals at the RVC.

 Why do this course?